Cervical Cancer Screening

 Your role in Cervical Cancer Screening includes:

-• Primary HPV testing: Taking an HPV test using liquid based cytology to allow for reflex cytology to take place in the lab when required.
+• Primary HPV testing: Taking an HPV test using liquid-based cytology allows reflex cytology to occur in the lab when required.

-• Talk about it: Discussing cervical cancer screening with your patients who have a cervix at their next appointment.
+• Talk about it: Discuss cervical cancer screening with your patients who have a cervix at their next appointment.

 • Follow up on abnormal/positive results.